-This means the shower stall will need to compete with the kitchen, work area, and storage space for the space that remains after the bed is installed.
+This means the shower stall must compete with the kitchen, work area, and storage space for the space that remains after the bed is installed.

 2. Must Install Large Water Tanks

 Showers require significant amounts of water.
-So if you opt for installing a shower in your van, you will need to upgrade to larger water tanks.
-At the very minimum you will likely need a 20 gallon fresh water tank to feed the shower.
-This 20 gallon tank from Class A Customs will demand 5,500 sq. inches of space to store.
+So, if you opt to install a shower in your van, you must upgrade to larger water tanks.
+At the very minimum, you will likely need a 20-gallon freshwater tank to feed the shower.
+This 20-gallon tank from Class A Customs will demand 5,500 sq. inches of space to store.

-While you could mount these water tanks under the chassis, you run into subsequent issues of increased installation complexity, reduced ground clearance, and being unable to use your tanks when traveling in sub-zero climates.
+While you could mount these water tanks under the chassis, you run into subsequent issues of increased installation complexity, reduced ground clearance, and inability to use your tanks when traveling in sub-zero climates.

 3. Increased Chance Of Leaks

 The problem of leaks is two-fold.
 First, we aren’t professional plumbers.
-So the risk of having leaks is increased.
+So, the risk of having leaks is increased.
 Second, plumbing and driving don’t go together.
-Constant vibration has a way of loosening screws, splashing water, wearing down joints.
-In our opinion, water leaks is not a matter of if you’ll have them, it’s when they’ll happen.
+Constant vibration has a way of loosening screws, splashing water, and wearing down joints.
+In our opinion, water leaks are not a matter of if you’ll have them; it’s when they’ll happen.

-And having a shower in your van increases the chance of water leaks because of all the additional water tanks, water heater, pipes, and fittings that you’ll have to carry.
+And having a shower in your van increases the chance of water leaks because of all the additional water tanks, water heaters, pipes, and fittings you’ll have to carry.

 4. Increased Van Conversion Cost